What Is Private Mortgage Insurance (PMI)?

 miniature wooden house on table along with documents and keys

-Buying a new home comes with many additional costs — one being private mortgage insurance (PMI) for home purchases with less than a 20% down payment on a conventional loan.
+Buying a new home comes with many additional costs, one of which is private mortgage insurance (PMI).
+PMI generally applies for conventional loans where you put less than 20% down.
 This insurance protects the lender if you default on the loan.

 Key insights